Search The Traditional Ballad Index

 Click here to access the Ballad Index song list or here for the short contents

-If you do not know your song title, or could not find it in the contents, you may search by keywords or content using the search engine below:
+If you do not know your song title, or could not find it in the contents, you may search by keywords or content using one of the the search engine below (Please note that neither Google nor DuckDuckGo searches are very reliable).

 Search the Traditional Ballad Index using Google Search.